oseughu/tix/README.md

 ## Steps to run this project

-1. Run `git clone https://github.com/oseughu/tix.git` to clone this repository to your local machine.
+1. On your terminal, run `git clone https://github.com/oseughu/tix.git` to clone this repository to your local machine.
 2. Run `npm i` command to install the dependencies.
 3. Run `npm i -D` command to install the dev dependencies.
 4. Run `npm test` command to run the tests.